-As the clock moved past eleven at Edgbaston in 2020, Craig Overton and Gregory ran into bowl.
+As the clock moved past eleven at Edgbaston in 2020, Craig Overton and Gregory ran in to bowl.
 Runs were irrelevant, wickets were crucial, those four wickets, but time lorded it above all.
 Time controlled by the weather.
-Perhaps a session and a few scraps if the forecast was right would be enough, perhaps a bit more.
+There might be perhaps a session and a few scraps if the forecast was right, perhaps a bit more.
 But the pitch, or the atmosphere, or both seemed more benign than they had been.
 The bowling did not seem to carry the threat it had.
 That kept the supporter’s eye anxiously on the sky.

-But the rain flattered to deceive.
-The game was soon back on.
+The rain flattered to deceive.
+The players were soon back on.
 Hope leapt to the fore, even if anxiety kept station close by, for the weather it seemed was not to be trusted and the floodlights were on.
 Then the heavens beyond my laptop, outside my window, emptied.
 Within seconds the water was cascading along the gutters in the road and bouncing off the garden path.
 Two minutes before, the road had been dry.
 Now, everything I could see through my window was soaked and the Blackdowns had disappeared from view.
 It was a chill reminder of what a summer shower could do.
 Then the umpires upended the stumps again and the players made their way off the field.
 In cricket, showers eat time.
 A short downpour on a cricket field takes a lot of work to clear up.
-As the clear-up got underway time started to slip by, and again anxiety began to grip the supporter’s mind.
+As the clear-up got under way time again started to slip by, and again anxiety began to grip the supporter’s mind.

 And yet, when the time was reckoned, only an hour of the day had gone.
 There was still time for Somerset.
-When play got underway again, Thomson clipped Craig Overton behind square for four.
+When play got under way again, Thomson clipped Craig Overton behind square for four.
 The stroke was played with ease.
-Why, when showers threaten does batting suddenly look easy?
-Even luck deserts when rain threatens and time matters.
+Why, when your team is pushing for match-winning wickets and showers threaten does batting suddenly look easy?
+Luck seems to desert when rain threatens and time matters.
 Thomson was soon back in defence, the ball took the edge, flew past gully, too wide of the fielder and ran away for four.
-The runs counted for nothing, Warwickshire were over 150 runs behind.
+The runs counted for nothing.
+Warwickshire were over 150 runs behind.
 But an edge not going to hand hurts when time might be short, and still those four wickets stood like blocks in Somerset’s road.

-And then, in front of my disbelieving eyes, the stumps were upended again.
+Except that, in front of my disbelieving eyes, the stumps were soon upended again.
 It was beyond endurance.
 Just two wickets still stood.
 I went to make a cup of tea, the balm for all ills.
 It did not help in this case.
 Two wickets!
 Just two wickets.
 When I returned to my armchair and laptop the camera was on the Edgbaston scoreboard.
 140 for 8 it said, the score burning bright in the gloom.
 On closer inspection I discovered the scoreboard was not being shown to torment Somerset supporters.
 It was being shown because torrential rain could be seen falling hard against its black background.
 It was again doing the same outside my window.
 The gutters had become small rivers.
 The rain at Edgbaston must have been having a comparable effect.
 And the rain there just kept on falling, longer than any of the showers that had gone before.
-And time passed, ever-faster it seemed, as the day was eaten away, and hope faded with it.
+And time passed, ever-faster it seemed.
+The day was being eaten away, and hope faded with it.